Malkhut

 What happens when Malkhut is out of balance?

-When Malkhut is in excess: Malkhut in excess produces a person identified entirely with the material world.
-Physical comfort, financial security, sensory pleasure, and worldly status become the entire horizon of concern.
-When deficient: When Malkhut is deficient, a person cannot function effectively in the physical world.
+When Malkhut is in excess: Malkhut in excess produces a personality identified entirely with the material world.
+Physical comfort, financial security, sensory pleasure, and worldly status become the whole horizon of concern.
+When deficient: When Malkhut is deficient, the person cannot function effectively in the physical world.
 They may be spiritually sensitive and emotionally rich but incapable of managing money, maintaining their health, keeping a job, or following through on practical commitments.

 How do you meditate on Malkhut?

 Sit with the soles of the feet firmly on the ground.
 Bring awareness to the contact points between body and earth.
 Feel the weight of the body, the density of flesh and bone, the reality of physical existence.
-Visualize all the colors of the sefirot -- white, gray, black, blue, red, gold, green, orange, violet -- converging at the soles of the feet and being received by the earth.
+Visualize all the colors of the sefirot — white, gray, black, blue, red, gold, green, orange, violet — converging at the soles of the feet and being received by the earth.
 The earth is not passive in this exchange; she draws the light down, grounds it, and transforms it into the substance of the world.
 Silently repeat the name Adonai, feeling the vibration descend through the entire body into the ground.
-The practice is to sanctify the physical -- to treat this body, this room, this moment as the place where God is found.
+The work is to sanctify the physical — to treat this body, this room, this moment as the place where God is found.
+Sarah's dinacharya work is structurally Malkhut work: the daily care of the body and the daily contact with the earth as the actual location of spiritual life.

 What chakra corresponds to Malkhut?

-Muladhara (Root Chakra) -- both represent the grounding of spiritual force into physical reality, the interface between the energetic and the material, the point where the descent of divine energy becomes embodied existence
+Muladhara (Root Chakra) — both name the grounding of spiritual force into physical reality, the interface between energetic and material, the point where the descent of divine energy becomes embodied existence.
+Felt at the soles of the feet pressing fully into the floor, at a settled pelvic floor, in the recognition that one is here — not floating above the body, not lost inside the body, but inhabiting it.

 What paths connect to Malkhut on the Tree of Life?

-Path 20 from Yesod (Tav -- the final letter of the Hebrew alphabet, the seal that completes creation).
+Path 32 from Yesod (Tav — the final letter of the Hebrew alphabet, the seal that completes creation).
 Malkhut receives from all the sefirot above through Yesod.
-In some diagrams, Malkhut also has direct connecting paths to Netzach (Path 21, Shin -- the fire of spirit entering matter) and Hod (Path 22, Resh -- the sun illuminating the kingdom).
+In Golden Dawn diagrams, Malkhut also carries direct connecting paths to Hod (Path 31, Shin — fire of spirit entering matter).